manendranathshukla/objectdetection-frontend/README.md

 ## Object Detection UI Frontend Using ReactJs

+ ## Pre-requisites
+- NodeJS should be installed on your system
+- npm and create-react-app should be installed

+## How To Run App

 - Clone Project from github repository :
   ```
      git clone https://github.com/manendranathshukla/objectdetection-frontend.git
      cd objectdetection-frontend
   ```

- ## Pre-requisites
-- NodeJS should be installed on your system
-- npm and create-react-app should be installed

 - Run below command to install dependencies
   `